-A combination of tests are required in order to give an accurate diagnosis of Canine Parvovirus.
+A combination of tests is required in order to give an accurate diagnosis of Canine Parvovirus.
 These tests can include but are not limited to:

 Imaging studies including x-rays and ultrasounds